Northland Fishing Tackle pros provide summer fishing tips on how to catch walleye, bass, and bluegills right now in the Midwest.

 As we move into May, the underwater world of Midwestern fish mirrors the newly-emerging grasses and leaves sprouting on dry land.
 It’s a time of renewal, when fish and prey seek places of warming temperatures, and, in many cases, where they will spawn.
-Weather can flip-flop, fish can be pre-spawn, spawn, or post-spawn, making this a challenging time as we seek walleyes, bass, and bluegills.
+Weather can flip-flop, and fish can be pre-spawn, spawn, or post-spawn, making this a challenging time as we seek walleyes, bass, and bluegills.

 Ride with the fish on the tides of May and stay with ‘em into June, by following these recipes from Northland pros Tony Roach, Jeff “Gussy” Gustafson, and Brian “Bro” Brosdahl.

 Many early-season walleyes spend time in shallow water, even before weeds become the reliable cover.
 They might be along windswept shorelines, over sand, gravel, even beds of bottom-hugging sand grass.
 They might be in a foot of water, or into the middle depths.

 “You have to cover a lot of water,” says veteran guide Tony Roach, “to find shallow walleyes.
 Here are a couple of my favorite ways to catch ‘em.”

 • Rig up a swimming jig head with a plastic tail perfect for swimming or dragging.

 “My favorite is the Slurp!
 Jig,” says Roach.
 “I use lighter jigs early in the season, before the weeds are really up, and do more pitching, popping, and dragging along the bottom.
 As we get taller weeds, I use a heavier jig, so I can pitch into pockets and rip the bait through them.
 I use a braided line with a fluorocarbon leader.
 If you snag a weed, pop it hard and it falls off most of the time.”